Private View (Inside No. 9): Plot

 Kenneth finds Carrie's corpse, which is clutching pills.
 Maurice finds bolt cutters as Jean hurriedly washes her hands, then screams.
-Maurice and Kenneth come running, and Kenneth is first to arrive, with Kenneth grabbing the arm off of a nearby mannequin.
+Maurice and Kenneth come running, and Kenneth is first to arrive, with Kenneth grabbing the arm off of a nearby mannequin as a weapon.
 Patricia is dead in the cubicle, her eyes missing.
 Kenneth, Jean, and Maurice rush to the chained gate.
 Kenneth suspects Maurice, as the pills were the latter's heart medication.
 As Maurice struggles with the chain, Kenneth knocks him out with the mannequin arm.
 Jean then suffocates Kenneth with a plastic bag.

 Maurice awakens tied to a wheelchair, listening to Elliot's projection.
 Jean is revealed to be Elliot's mother; after Elliot's death, his body parts were donated.
 The recipients were to be a "living exhibition", but she believes his body parts were squandered.
-Neil had eaten his way into developing diabetes after a new kidney, Bea had tattooed her new skin after it was previously burned off, Carrie had drunk after a new liver, Patricia had produced pornography with her new eyes, Kenneth had smoked with his new lung, despite Maurice's objections that it was an E-Cigarette, and Maurice was a "heartless critic", even with a new heart, which Maurice admits is "a bit of a stretch".
+Neil had eaten his way into developing diabetes after a new kidney, Bea had tattooed her new skin after it was previously burned off, Carrie had drunk after a new liver, Patricia had produced pornography with her new eyes, Kenneth had smoked with his new lung, despite Maurice's objections that it was an E-Cigarette, and Maurice was a "heartless critic", even with a new heart, which Maurice protests is "a bit of a stretch".
 Jean has carved out and placed the organs in jars around them, and wants Maurice's heart.
 She advances with an anaesthetic in a syringe as Maurice struggles in the chair, the camera cuts to black as his hand slightly slips out of its restraint.

 Some time later, a journalist reports from Elliot's art exhibit, featuring organs—including a heart—in jars.
 It has won the Turner Prize and has broken all box office records.
 She turns to interview the artist credited for the exhibit, revealed to be Maurice.
 When she mentions that he's "put [his] heart into" the sculpture, Maurice replies, "Not quite."